How Do Bronchodilators Work?

-Generally one or two puffs of an inhaler relieve the wheezing and chest tightness associated with a mild attack.
+Generally, 1-4 puffs of an inhaler relieve the wheezing and chest tightness associated with a mild attack.
 It may be necessary to take more puffs for severe attacks.
 You should speak with your health care provider about developing an asthma plan.

 Some types of bronchodilators include:

 - Ventolin, Proventil, Pro-Air

 What Are the Side Effects of Bronchodilators?

 Bronchodilators are potent drugs.
 If overused, they can cause dangerous side effects such as high blood pressure and a fast heartbeat.

 Mast cell stabilizers can be used to treat mild to moderate inflammation in the bronchial tubes and other allergy symptoms.
 These medications can also be used to prevent asthma symptoms during exercise and can be given before exposure to an allergen when it cannot be avoided.

 Mast cell stabilizers are available as inhalers for asthma, eyedrops for allergic conjunctivitis, and nasal sprays for nasal allergy symptoms.
 Like with many drugs, it may take several weeks before the full effects are felt.